 If you follow all of these tips you should have no problem completing your work on time (or even early!)
 What are some steps you take to stick to your deadlines?
 Let me know in the comments

-Amy Ross is a Graphic Designer for Social Climber Pro.
+Amy Ross is the Lead Graphic Designer for SCP Agency.